dexie/dexie-website/docs/Collection/Collection.each().md

 ### Remarks

 Iterate through all objects in the collection in a readonly mode.
-If you need to modify the database, use [Collection.modify()](http://dexie.org/docs/Collection/Collection.modify()) in place of Collection.each(), OR surround your call in a [READWRITE transaction](http://dexie.org/docs/Dexie/Dexie.transaction()).
+If you need to modify or delete items from within the callback, use [Collection.modify()](http://dexie.org/docs/Collection/Collection.modify()) in place of Collection.each().
+Another way is to surround your call in a [READWRITE transaction](http://dexie.org/docs/Dexie/Dexie.transaction()).

 When iteration finishes, the returned Promise will resolve with `undefined`, calling any [Promise.then()](/docs/Promise/Promise.then()) callback.